anish2690/vue-draggable-next/README.md

 Type: `String`<br>
 Default: `'div'`

-HTML node type of the element that draggable component create as outer element for the included slot.<br>
+HTML node type of the element that draggable component create as outer element.
-It is also possible to pass the name of vue component as element.
-In this case, draggable attribute will be passed to the create component.<br>
-See also [componentData](#componentdata) if you need to set props or event to the created component.

 #### clone